flyingwolf1701/Architectum/architectum-agents/tasks/create-prd.md

       - The prompt should clearly state that the Design Architect is to operate in its **'UI/UX Specification Mode'**.

       - It should instruct the Design Architect to use this PRD as primary input to collaboratively define and document detailed UI/UX specifications.
-This might involve creating/populating a `front-end-spec-tmpl` and ensuring key UI/UX considerations are integrated or referenced back into the PRD to enrich it.
+This might involve creating/populating a `frontend-spec-tmpl` and ensuring key UI/UX considerations are integrated or referenced back into the PRD to enrich it.

       - Example prompt text to insert: